 In the XML document, the node that will contain the user selection is /presswatch/selection/byrelevance.
-This is the node you will create as the combo box.
+Create this node as a combo box.
 Do this as follows:

 Inserting a condition to display news items having the selected relevance

-The condition selects newsitem elements that have a metainfo/relevance element with a value that is the same as that selected by the user (and passed to the /presswatch/selection/byrelevance element).
+The condition selects newsitem elements that have a metainfo/relevance element with a value that is the same as that in the /presswatch/selection/byrelevance element.
 Insert the condition as follows: